-The Organization maintains a demand line of credit with a bank with maximum borrowings of \$5,000,000 at December 31, 2022 and 2021, respectively.
-At December 31, 2022 and 2021, the line of credit provided for interest calculated at one-, two-, or three-month LIBOR plus 275 basis points, based on the applicable term of the draw.
+The Organization maintained a demand line of credit with a bank with maximum borrowings of \$5,000,000 at December 31, 2022.
+The line of credit provided for interest calculated at one-, two-, or three-month LIBOR plus 275 basis points, based on the applicable term of the draw.
 The line of credit is reviewed annually and is collateralized by guarantees from the United Church of Christ Board.
-Balances outstanding on the line of credit for both of the years ended December 31, 2022 and 2021, were \$0.
-Interest expense for 2022 and 2021 amounted to \$0.
-Subsequent to December 31, 2022, the line of credit was closed.
+Balances outstanding on the line of credit for the year December 31, 2022, was \$0.
+Interest expense for 2023 and 2022 amounted to \$0.
+The line of credit was closed during 2023.